-- Whether the complainant and alleged perpetrator share the same class or job location. - Whether other judicial measures have been taken to protect the complainant (e.g., civil protection orders).
+Whether other judicial measures have been taken to protect the complainant (e.g., civil protection orders).

-The College will maintain as confidential any accommodations or protective measures provided a victim to the extent that maintaining confidentiality would not impair the College's ability to provide them.
+The College will maintain as confidential any supportive measures to the extent that maintaining confidentiality would not impair the College's ability to provide them.
 However, there may be times when certain information must be disclosed to a third party in order to implement the accommodation or protective measure.
 Such decisions will be made by the College in light of the surrounding circumstances, and disclosures of this nature will be limited so that only the information necessary to implement the accommodation or protective measure is provided.
 In the event it is necessary to disclose information about a victim in order to provide an accommodation or protective order, the College will inform the victim of that necessity prior to the disclosure, including which information will be shared, with whom it will be shared and why.